zomnium/plastichabitat/css/index.md

 ### [LESS](http://www.lesscss.org/)

-It's a very basic preprocessor, when you're a performance user you'll probably be better of with Sass.
-When you're not, probably too, Sass is awesome.
+It's a very basic preprocessor, when you're a performance user you'll probably be better of with Stylus or Sass.
+When you're not, probably too, Sass is okay, Stylus is awesome.

 ### [Stylus](http://learnboost.github.io/stylus/)